mehdiismaaili/AI-Cardiology-Stast-And-Prediction/ReadMe.md

 Navigate to the php/app Folder:

-In the terminal (with env activated): cd C:\xampp\htdocs\AI-Card-Stats-Pred\php\app
+In the terminal (with env activated):cd C:\xampp\htdocs\AI-Card-Stats-Pred\php\app

 Run the Flask API:

-Start the prediction API:
+Start the prediction API:python app.py
-python app.py

 The API should start on http://localhost:5000 (or another port if specified in app.py).
 Keep the terminal open to keep the API running.
 If errors occur (e.g., ModuleNotFoundError), ensure all dependencies are installed and config.py credentials are correct.